szTheory/vscode-packer-powertools/README.md

 ### 0.2.0

-Add `packer inspect` command
+- Add `packer inspect` command
+- Update syntax highlighting to look the same as the official Terraform plugin

 ### 0.1.0

-Initial release
+- Initial release